owencqueen/HBC_problems/README.md

 # Honors-by-Contract Problems
-Problems from MATH 423 (Probability) and 425 (Statistics) completed as part of my Honors-by-Contract at the University of Tennessee.
+Problems from MATH 423 (Probability) and 425 (Statistics) completed as part of my Honors-by-Contract at the University of Tennessee with Dr. Balram Rajput.
 I wrote all of these problems in LaTex myself, but I have not included that code here.
 Note that some of the problems were not proofs that I wrote myself, I simply copied them for understanding.
 I have indicated in the lists below which ones are of my original work and which ones were copied from the following source:

 R. J. Larsen and M. L. Marx, *An Introduction to Mathematical Statistics and Its Applications*, 5th ed.
 Boston, MA: Prentice Hall, 2012.